Weyl distributions, spectral properties, and circulant approximation results for quaternion block multilevel Toeplitz matrix sequences: Asymptotic spectral distribution of quaternion matrix sequences

 \section{Asymptotic spectral distribution of quaternion matrix sequences}

 In this section we present the asymptotic spectral and singular value distribution formalism for quaternion matrix sequences.
 We adopt the point of view of Theorem \ref{thm:canonical} and Proposition \ref{prop:phi_dup_sv}.
 Regarding the spectral analysis, canonical eigenvalues encode the eigenvalue information of quaternion matrices, while, for singular values, the analysis reduces to the complex case under the symplectic embedding \(\PhiSymp\).
 This allows us to inherit the well-developed framework for asymptotic spectral distributions of complex matrix sequences as developed in \cite{GLTblock2,extr2,garoni_multilevel_2018,serra-capizzano_unitarily_2002,tyrtyshnikov1998} and references therein.
-Throughout, eigenvalues are listed with algebraic multiplicity and singular values are listed in nonincreasing order.
-Measurability of the spectral mappings \(x\mapsto \lambda_i(G(x))\) and \(x\mapsto \sigma_i(H(x))\) needed below follows from Lemma \ref{lem:meas-spectral-functional}.
+Throughout, eigenvalues are listed with algebraic multiplicity and singular values are listed in nonincreasing order. \val{By Lemma~\ref{lem:borel-eigenvalue-enumeration}, the eigenvalues of a measurable complex matrix field admit a Borel enumeration, while the ordered singular values depend continuously on the matrix entries.}

 \textbf{Eigenvalue distributions via the symplectic embedding.}